nicholaswmin/fsm/README.md

 To define a hook, pass an object as the 2nd argument which implements the required hooks as methods.

+If an appropriately named hook is found, it's called, otherwise it's ignored.

-> example: define a state hook for `state:opened`.
+> example: a hook that gets called when `state:opened`.

 ```js
 const turnstile = new FSM({